-The assigned birth gender of these ‘women who lived as men’ tended to come to light when their bodies were subjected to formal examination by a public official, perhaps through injury or death.
+The assigned birth gender of gender variant Victorians tended to come to light when their bodies were subjected to formal examination by a public official, perhaps through injury or death.

 In the case of Thomas Green it was in 1861 when a prison warden ordered him to undress for a bath before starting his jail sentence for non-payment of debts.
 In the case of Harry Stokes his gender hit the headlines when his body was examined by a police surgeon to check the allegation made by his wife; and then during his inquest after his body was examined to back up claims made by a juror.

-Newspaper reports on Harry’s inquest highlight his body was only examined because the juror suggested Harry was not what he seemed.
+Newspaper reports on Harry’s inquest highlight his body was only examined because a juror suggested Harry was a woman.
 As clothes may normally have been left on during an inquest then we can assume that many ‘female husbands’ and ‘women-men’ went to their graves in peace without their bodies and genders being subject to analysis, curiosity and ridicule.

-The tone of news reports on ‘woman husbands’ gives an insight into how people who didn’t follow gender norms were viewed at the time.
+News reports on ‘female husbands’ gives an insight into how gender variant people were viewed at the time.

 Financial necessity was seen as a primary motive for the ‘pretend husband’ living a lie and “adopting the part of a man”.
 A traumatic family life or difficult marriage to a man may have led a woman to “take on the garb and toil of the other sex” in order to support themselves.
 In 1859 the Salford Examiner declared that Harry has started living as a male when “The hard treatment of parents ignorant of their responsibility had driven her from the protection of home”.